nevesnunes/blog/_posts/2020-10-06-CTF-Writeup---TastelessCTF-2020---7_12.markdown

 - NextHeader
 ```

 Note that manually increasing the value of `NextHeaderOffset` allows a payload to be introduced after the compressed data, without disrupting decompression.
-In the case of task "7/11", it was a [container]({{ site.url }}{{ site.baseurl }}/assets/writeups/tastelessCTF2020/challenge.7z) with a payload data consisting of [password-protected files for this task]({{ site.url }}{{ site.baseurl }}/assets/writeups/tastelessCTF2020/part2.7z), whereas the password was found in the compressed data.
+In the case of task "7/11", it was a [container]({{ site.url }}{{ site.baseurl }}/assets/writeups/tastelessCTF2020/challenge.7z) with a payload consisting of [password-protected files for this task]({{ site.url }}{{ site.baseurl }}/assets/writeups/tastelessCTF2020/part2.7z), whereas the password was found in the compressed data.

 # Analysis